echan295/AM-3611-2019/Git Tutorial/tutorial.md

 ```console
 git add <directory>
 ```
 to stage all changes in <directory> for the next commit.
 If you want to add a lot of files but want to ignore a few, you can create a file called `.gitignore` and include those particular files that you do not want to add.
-Similar to `git add`, you are able to filter files by extensions or by the file name.
+Similar to `git add`, you are able to filter files by extensions, by the file name, or by directory.